mim/mim.github.io/t/cisc3620/lectures/07-review.md

 ![One segment and the whole snake](img/snake.png)

-Consider a model of a snake made out of five line segments.
+Consider a model of a snake made out of four line segments.
 Each segment has length 1 and segments are connected at their ends to each other.
 Each segment can rotate relative to its parent in the x-y plane (around the z-axis).
 The root node of the hierarchy is A.

   * Draw a tree representing this hierarchy where the nodes are the line segments  and the edges represent direct parental relationships between line segments.